Low rates. No fees. Just money for college.

 For dependent students, the aggregate loan limit is $31,000.
 For independent students, the limit is $57,000 for undergraduates.
 If you are a graduate or professional student, the limit is $138,500.

-While Direct subsidized loans and unsubsidized loans have borrowers limits, PLUS loans typically do not.
+While Direct subsidized loans and unsubsidized loans have limits, PLUS loans typically do not have borrower limits.

-There are two main types of PLUS Loans: Parent PLUS Loans for parents who want to pay for their child’s undergraduate education, and Grad PLUS Loans for graduate or professional students.
+The federal government offers two main types of PLUS Loans: Parent PLUS Loans for parents who want to pay for their dependent undergraduate student’s education, and Grad PLUS Loans for graduate or professional students.

 With both types of PLUS Loans, you can borrow up to the total cost of attendance — as determined by your selected college — minus any other financial aid you receive.